How to Apply for a Credit Card in Australia: Step-by-Step

 Minimum age requirements – ASIC

-Residency eligibility – major Australian banks’ credit card T&Cs
+Residency eligibility – major Australian banks’ credit card terms and conditions

 Income assessment rules – ASIC